-The application period has closed for the latest PPP.
+The application period has closed for the latest Partnership Project opportunity.

 Each submitted proposal will be assigned to multiple external scientists with expertise in the area of the proposal for primary review.
 The RBK External Expert Panel (EEP) will provide a secondary review of all applications.
 Scientists from the applicant institution are in conflict and will be excluded from all stages of the review.
 Final funding decisions will be made by the NIDDK.
 All decisions are final and appeals will not be accepted for applications submitted in response to this solicitation.

 |February 5, 2018||RFA for RBK Partnership Project Program is posted on the RBK, GUDMAP, DiaComp and other related websites, and notification of the postings is sent to all US academic and research institutions.|

 |May 4, 2018||Deadline for submitting grants applications to the RBK Hub (Dr. Carl Kesselman).|